code-monki/central-supply-catalog/design/data-analysis.md

 The minimum tech level for the product.

-### Summary

-The summary is a short description that appears on the products search page and may be an excerpt of the full description.

 ### Description

 The description provides more information about the product and is a free-form text area.
 Care should be taken to avoid putting game mechanics in the description.